 You can add several types of resources to your bookshelf.

-• Selecting the + icon will allow you to add a resource, folder, or thin CC.
+• Step 1: Select the + icon choose to add a resource, create a folder, or upload thin CC.

 Sharing Resources